 Navigating the aftermath of a DUI conviction in Florida involves understanding the enduring impact on one’s record.
 The question “How long does a DUI stay on your record in Florida?” resonates with individuals seeking clarity on the longevity of this legal consequence.

-This means that it can negatively impact your life for decades, affecting insurance rate, employment, and more.
+This means that it can negatively impact your life for decades, affecting insurance rates, employment, and more.

 In Florida, a DUI, often known as “Driving Under the Influence,” is a legal violation carrying potentially significant consequences under Section 316.193 of the Florida statutes.
 A DUI occurs when an individual operates a motor vehicle with a blood alcohol concentration (BAC) of 0.08% or above.
 This legal threshold applies to drivers aged 21 and older.